 # Operational Requirements (Service Level requirements) # ATO Process, FedRAMP?

-The process of selection must consider the following business requirements to ensure the appropriate blockchain platform is chosen for the business problem at hand.
+Prior to selection process, the business problem and requirement must be clearly identified to ensure the appropriate blockchain platform is chosen for the business problem at hand.
+Blockchain is a cross-cutting and transformative technology but it is not the solution to every problem.

 Platform Description: Review and understand the description of the platform and ensure it matches the business need.
 Watch for jargons and pitfalls.
-For example, ‘Hyperledger Fabric is a permissioned blockchain infrastructure, originally contributed by IBM[19] and Digital Asset, providing a modular architecture with a delineation of roles between the nodes in the infrastructure, execution of Smart Contracts (called "chaincode" in Fabric) and configurable consensus and membership services.’
+For example, ‘Hyperledger Fabric can be used as a permissioned blockchain infrastructure, originally contributed by IBM[19] and Digital Asset, providing a modular architecture with a delineation of roles between the nodes in the infrastructure, execution of Smart Contracts (called "chaincode" in Fabric) and configurable consensus and membership services.’
 Note the terms ‘infrastructure’, ‘permissioned’ etc.

 Governance: Determine the nature of who controls and governs the software platform.
-For example, the Ethereum platform is completely open source and is governed by a series of developers while Hyperledger Fabric is also opensource, but governed by The Linux Foundation.
+For example, the Ethereum platform is completely open source and is governed by a series of developers while Hyperledger Fabric is also open-source, but governed by The Linux Foundation.
 The governance model of the platform determines the support structure.
-Traditionally the Government has opted for software that has a defined support model while some agencies have ventured into opensource in the recent past.
+Traditionally the Government has opted for software that has a defined support model while some agencies have ventured into open-source in the recent past.

 Mode of Operation: This checklist item provides insight into what different modes can each blockchain infrastructure operates in.
 For example, an Ethereum platform can operate in both Permissionless and Permissioned mode, while Hyperledger Fabric can operate only in the permissioned mode.
-Typical usecases in the Government require the underlying infrastructure to operate in the ‘Permissioned’ mode as a ‘network peer’ has to be ‘permissioned’ to be a validating peer on the network and must have a ‘need to know’ for security reasons.
+Typical use cases in the Government require the underlying infrastructure to operate in the ‘Permissioned’ mode as a ‘network peer’ has to be ‘permissioned’ to be a validating peer on the network and must have a ‘need to know’ for security reasons.
+There could be usecases needing a hybrid model that operates in-between the Government’s permissioned chain and the public permissionless chains.

-Consensus: Does the blockchain infrastructure support the type of consensus needed by the usecase?
-In most Government situations, a Smart Contract based Proof of Work (PoW) or Proof of Delegation (PoD) consensus are the most common needs.consensus is almost always at the Transaction level.
+Consensus: Does the blockchain infrastructure support the type of consensus needed by the use case?
+In most Government situations, a Smart Contract based Proof of Work (PoW) or Proof of Delegation (PoD) consensus or Proof of Stake (PoS) are the most common needs.
+The consensus is almost always at the Transaction level.
+Of note, Department of Defense use cases with Proof of Stake consensus associated with Hyperledger is showing great promise.

 Smart Contract: What type of Smart Contract is needed?
 Do we have the resources to code the Smart Contract in the specific language supported by the platform?
 Do we need a Legal Framework around the Smart Contract?
 These are the main questions the selection process need to answer in choosing the right type of Smart Contract.
 This particular area is constantly evolving and evolving very fast.
 The Government selection should not only consider the current landscape, but, should also consider the stated product Roadmap of each platform.
 For example, Hyperledger offers its composer tool that allows organizations to develop Smart Contracts without writing much code.
+R3 Corda offers a form of Smart Contract that allows for Legal jargon to be included in the Smart Contract.

+The need for a legal review and acceptance shouldn’t be overlooked, especially as we delve into usecases such as Government Contracts.